sherpal/LaminarSAPUI5Bindings/README.md

 Some common patterns are:

 - values have a `detail` field of a certain type.
-The library has a helper `HasDetail` trait, and in that case the complete type will look like `dom.Event with HasDetail[SomeOtherType]`.
-An example taken from the `Table` component is `val onSelectionChange = new EventProp[dom.Event with HasDetail[TableSelectionChangeDetail]]("selection-change")`.
+The library has a helper `HasDetail` trait, and in that case the complete type will look like `dom.Event & HasDetail[SomeOtherType]`.
+An example taken from the `Table` component is `val onSelectionChange = new EventProp[dom.Event & HasDetail[TableSelectionChangeDetail]]("selection-change")`.
 - events with a more precise target type (when you need the precise type instead of just `HtmlElement`).
 This type is `EventWithPreciseTarget` and already extends `dom.Event`.
 An example from the `CheckBox` component is `val onChange: EventProp[EventWithPreciseTarget[Ref]] = new EventProp("change")`
 - a combination of the above (combined with `&`)